MAES-Pyramids/Natours-Course-Node/README.md

   - Email. : loulou@example.com
   - Password : test1234
   ```
-2. Search for tours that you want to book.
+2. Search for tours you want.
 3. Choose a tour and Book it.
 4. Proceed to the payment checkout page.
 5. Enter the card details (Test Mode):